 Mind you, that future doesn’t look like much yet: a tiny two-seat airplane that resembles a jet fighter with its tail chopped off and stubby winglets installed near its nose.
-Last July this lightweight craft, dubbed EZ-Rocket, reached a new aviation milestone when pilot Dick Rutan, who had also piloted Voyager, put its twin rocket motors through a pivotal “touch and go” maneuver: taking off, shutting down the engines, landing, firing the motors up again, and taking off without stopping.
-This represented a new high-water mark in giving airplane-like flexibility and controllability to a rocket-powered craft, a fact that carries heightened significance since the Space Shuttle Columbia catastrophe raised new questions about the viability of the U.S. government’s manned space program.
+Last July this lightweight craft, dubbed EZ-Rocket, reached a new aviation milestone when pilot Dick Rutan, who had also piloted Voyager, put its twin rocket motors through a pivotal “touch and go” maneuver: taking off, shutting down the engines, landing, firing up the motors again, and taking off without stopping.
+This represented a high-water mark in giving airplanelike flexibility and controllability to a rocket-powered craft: an achievement that carries heightened significance since the Space Shuttle Columbia catastrophe raised new questions about the viability of the U.S. government’s manned space program.

 History of Failure

 But one part, a composite liquid-hydrogen fuel tank built by Lockheed Martin, failed in tests.
-In 2001 NASA, facing the prospects of waiting another year for a new version, “walked away from the effort and started something new,” says the agency’s former associate administrator for policy and planning Lori Garver.
+In 2001 NASA, facing the prospect of waiting another year for a new version, “walked away from the effort and started something new,” says Lori Garver, a former NASA associate administrator.
 “Every time you do that, you lose ground.”
 Now, two years after the X-33’s cancellation, NASA’s still largely undefined new effort is not expected to produce a space shuttle replacement earlier than two decades from now.
 However, there will undoubtedly be pressure post-Columbia to accelerate that timetable.

 One result of the X-33 debacle was to put a serious damper on private investment in the field.
 Conventional wisdom held that if NASA couldn’t build a reusable rocket, no one could, says Collins.
 But the world lacks a rocket plane “not because it’s difficult to build,” he says.
 “It’s just that virtually all rocket research has been done by a monopoly government agency.”
-Buzz Aldrin, who in 1969 became the second man to walk on the moon, says the United States simply lacks a coherent national program to develop affordable, reusable launch technology.
-And while the awful fate of Columbia could sharpen the focus, Aldrin says that for the time being, anyway, “We’re in a mess.”
+Buzz Aldrin, who in 1969 became the second man to walk on the moon, says the United States simply lacks a coherent national program for developing affordable launch technology.
+Although Columbia’s fate could sharpen the focus, Aldrin says that for the time being anyway, “we’re in a mess.”

 Into this mess arrive Xcor Aerospace and its competitors.
 Their vision: to build a new breed of rocket.
-Unlike every rocket launched so far, this craft would fly into space and return home intact.
-(Some designs call for a two-stage process that has the rocket initially getting aloft by piggybacking atop a jet.)
-Even the space shuttles, the world’s first and only reusable spacecraft, discard parts of the twin booster rockets and all of the huge external fuel tank with every launch.
+Unlike every rocket launched so far, this craft would fly into space and return intact.
+(Some designs call for the rocket initially getting aloft by piggybacking atop a jet.)
+Even each of the space shuttles, the world’s first and only reusable spacecraft, discards parts of the twin booster rockets and all of the huge external fuel tank with every launch.

 No one is saying that such upstarts as Xcor Aerospace can reach space in one step.
 Reaching orbit means attaining speeds of 27,800 kilometers per hour, carrying enormous amounts of fuel, and withstanding extreme stresses.
 Meeting these challenges will, by all accounts, take at least a decade.
-In the meantime, though, a lot can be learned while shooting for a much more modest goal: building a rocket-powered craft able to reach the edge of space-an altitude of 100 kilometers-without actually going into orbit.
-Achieving that altitude requires a speed of about 4,500 kilometers per hour, not much faster than the top speeds of today’s jet fighters, so designers of the craft should be able to adapt the fighters’ relatively tried-and-true systems and engineering procedures to the new task.
+In the meantime, though, a lot can be learned while shooting for a much more modest goal: a rocket-powered craft able to reach the edge of space-an altitude of 100 kilometers-without actually going into orbit.
+Achieving that altitude requires a speed of about 4,500 kilometers per hour, not much faster than the top speeds of today’s jet fighters, so designers of the rocket craft should be able to adapt the fighters’ relatively tried-and-true systems and engineering procedures.

-Xcor Aerospace president Greason says reaching the design goal is possible within the next few years.
-In fact, about six years ago he left the booming microchip industry because he saw the space business as being where computers had been back in the 1970s: a few companies controlled a market for big, expensive, exclusive hardware, and they were oblivious to the sea change about to be brought about by a few obsessed college dropouts working in garages, using off-the-shelf parts to produce amazing new personal-computer systems.
+Xcor Aerospace president Greason says meeting the design goal is possible within the next few years.
+Six years ago he left the booming microchip industry because he saw the space business as being where computers had been back in the 1970s: a few companies controlled a market for big, expensive, exclusive hardware, and they were oblivious to the sea change being brought about by a few obsessed college dropouts who, working in garages, used off-the-shelf parts to produce amazing new personal computer systems.
 “It’s very similar to the early days of the PC,” says Peter Diamandis, chairman and founder of the X-Prize Foundation.
 “Suborbital vehicles that can make thousands of flights a year will create a marketplace by changing the perspective on space: it’s not just for governments, but for the public.”